Jacobo91/ehouse-test/README.md

 ## What would you discuss with a designer through the process?

     - banenr images pixelating from the root figma file, provide better images please.

+## What was challenging / what wasn’t?

+    - To be honest, I didn’t find anything overchallenging.
+The only part that required a bit more thought was making sure the code stayed clean and reusable — for example, setting up sections in a way that they could be reused and display differently without repeating code.
+That took some consideration.